 In his spare time Ollie likes to climb, clay pigeon shoot, and drive.
 He’s thankfully never tried to combine all three.

-Ollie has owned some really interesting modern classics, including a Porsche 944S, a Z3M Coupe, Z4M Coupe, and a DB7 Vantage.
+Ollie has owned some really interesting modern classics, including a Porsche 944S, a Z3M Coupe, a Z4M Coupe, and a DB7 Vantage.
 He once owned a Triumph Dolomite, but that sadly didn’t last long!
-He currently (though sadly only occasionally) drives a TVR Tuscan, and is currently looking to add a Maserati 4200 (heart) or a Jaguar XKR (head) for a daily driver.
+Ollie continues the modern classic trend by driving (though not often enough) a TVR Tuscan, an MX5 NB, a Jaguar XFR and he’s just bought a Maserati 4200.

 Director of Content